aaurandt/MMPRV_mmTransformer/README.md

 2. To re-create the image below, run the following (Latex install is required):

         python DisplayData.py

 ![img](./figs/14986.png)

 3. One can visualize other scenes by adjusting DisplayData.py.

+## Pack data for import into Multimodal Model Predictive Runtime Verification

+1. To create the required trace files, run the following:

+        python PackData.py

+2. One can create different the appropriate trace files for different scenarios by adjusting PackData.py.
+Please view [this](https://github.com/aaurandt/MMPRV_R2U2) repo for more info on how to run [Multimodal Model Predictive Runtime Verification](https://temporallogic.org/research/MMPRV/index.html) on the R2U2 runtime verification engine.

 ## Citation
-If you find our work useful for your research, please consider citing the paper
+If you find our work useful for your research, please consider citing the original mmTransformer paper:
 ```
 @article{liu2021multimodal,
   title={Multimodal Motion Prediction with Stacked Transformers},